 The LGA prescribes that properties of non-rural purpose be rated using GRV as the basis of calculation of annual rates.
-The VGO determines the GRV for all properties within the Shire.
-As per section 22 of the Valuation of Land Act 1978, the VGO also determines the frequency of general valuations although historically, the VGO has undertaken a triennial GRV revaluation with the most recent valuation occurring in September 2014 and effective from 1 July 2015.
-Under a triennial valuation cycle, updated valuation should have occurred in late 2017 to take effect from 1 July 2018.
-On 20 November 2017 however, the VGO confirmed that their general valuation program for the rest of the financial year ending 30 June 2018 has been fully committed and excluded Broome.
-The VGO prioritised other councils that had experienced more significant property valuation changes.
-Consequently, valuation in Broome is expected to occur and take effect not earlier than 1 July 2019.
+The Valuer Generals Office (VGO) determines the GRV for all properties within the Shire.
+As per section 22 of the Valuation of Land Act 1978, the VGO determines the frequency of general valuations although historically a GRV revaluation has occurred every three to five years.
+The most recent valuation was undertaken in September 2014, effective from 1 July 2015.

+In October 2018, the VGO commenced a review of all GRV properties within the Shire with revised valuations to become effective from 1 July 2019.